crnorthc/HouseParty/readme.md

 ## Video #8

 The eighth video went over how to create the room join page and set it up in the backend.

+## Video #9

+the ninth video went over how to handle a previous session when getting to the home page.